jasonhanks/k8v/README.md

-### JSON output
+### JSON format

-The JSON output will generate a valid JSON list containing each matching resources within the list.
+The JSON format will generate a valid JSON list containing each matching resources within the list.
 This output can then be used by various tools that understand the JSON format (such as *jq* shown below).